EcsRx/ecsrx.monogame/README.md

 There is still a `Game` instance under the hood, but we abstract it away, so in almost all scenarios you wont need to touch the game as you will treat the `Application` as your entry point.

+There are custom versions of most common monogame objects that you can inject into any of your classes, such as:

+- `IEcsRxContentManager`
+- `IEcsRxGame`
+- `IEcsRxGraphicsDevice`
+- `IEcsRxGraphicsDeviceManager`
+- `IEcsRxSpriteBatch`

 ## Docs

 There is a book available which covers the main parts for the core EcsRx framework which can be found here: